 - An essay describing how this opportunity will enhance your career goals (min 500 words)

 - Official transcript

-- Two letters of recommendation (One MUST be from a faculty in science, technology,
+- Two letters of recommendation (One MUST be from a faculty in science, technology, engineering or mathematics)

 For questions regarding your application or the application process, please contact: